William Barr: U.S. Department of Justice

 Barr and Dan Quayle watch as President George H. W. Bush signs the Civil Rights Commission Reauthorization Act in the Rose Garden of the White House in 1991.

-In 1989, at the beginning of his administration, President George H. W. Bush appointed Barr to the U.S. Department of Justice as Assistant Attorney General for the Office of Legal Counsel (OLC), an office which functions as the legal advisor for the president and executive agencies.
+In 1989, at the beginning of his administration, President George H. W. Bush appointed Barr to the U.S. Department of Justice as assistant attorney general for the Office of Legal Counsel (OLC), an office which functions as the legal advisor for the president and executive agencies.
 Barr was known as a strong defender of presidential power.
 He wrote an advisory opinion justifying the U.S. invasion of Panama and arrest of Manuel Noriega.
 He wrote legal justifications for the practice of rendition, so that the FBI could enter onto foreign soil without the consent of the host government to apprehend fugitives wanted by the United States government for terrorism or drug-trafficking.
 Barr declined a congressional request for the full 1989 opinion, but instead provided a document that "summarizes the principal conclusions".
 Congress subpoenaed the opinion, and its public release after Barr's departure from the Justice Department showed he had omitted significant findings in the opinion from his summary document.

 U.S. deputy attorney general (1990–1991)

-In May 1990, Barr was appointed Deputy Attorney General, the official responsible for day-to-day management of the department.
-According to media reports, Barr was generally praised for his professional management of the department.
+In May 1990, Barr was appointed deputy attorney general, the official responsible for day-to-day management of the department.
+According to media reports, he was generally praised for his professional management of the department.

 During August 1991, when then-Attorney General Richard Thornburgh resigned to campaign for the Senate, Barr was named acting attorney general.
 Three days after Barr accepted that position, 121 Cuban inmates, awaiting deportation to Cuba, seized nine hostages at the Talladega federal prison.
 He directed the FBI's Hostage Rescue Team to assault the prison, which resulted in rescuing all hostages without loss of life.